 If you are a serial DIYer like me, you NEED this, and I hope this inspires you to build a craft table for all of your creative needs!

-Although this project was a lifesaver, it still doesn’t hold all of my things… So stay tuned for part three of our studio office update to see more ideas and organization tips!
+Although this project was a lifesaver, it still doesn’t hold all of my things… So stay tuned for part three of our studio office update: closet organization, to see more ideas and tips on organizing an office/craft room!
 Thanks for reading, God bless!